 Such humble details, preserved in the shadow of much more prominent monuments, are no less fascinating: they permit us a little glimpse into the daily life of the men and women who used those sites and lived their lives among them so many generations before us.

 You can see the Didyma tavli board on our tours of Ionia, e.g. on our classic Cruising to Ephesus.
-Other examples can be enjoyed on many of our escorted tours.
+Other examples can be enjoyed on many of our escorted tours in Europe.
 And if you’re in the mood, you can also play tavli – or tavla, or backgammon – while relaxing on the boat or in your hotel.
 If you don’t know how, we’re happy to teach you!